coverflex-tech/backend-exercise/README.md

 Welcome dear candidate!

-Here you will find a set of projects to help you test your coding exercise.
-If you find any issues, please let use know!

-## Backend Exercise

 If you are applying for a Backend position here at Coverflex, we kindly provide you a simple React app for you to test out your service.

 Let me follow you through how to set it up: